Note: This website was automatically translated, so some terms or nuances may not be completely accurate.

 First, "women."
 In the World Economic Forum's "Gender Gap Index 2018," which measures the degree of gender disparity worldwide, Japan ranked 110th out of 149 countries surveyed.
 Among the G7 nations, it ranked last.

-On the other hand, while Japan is also known for its aging population, 64.0% of respondents believe it is a country where "the elderly can live comfortably and actively participate," a higher result than the perception regarding women.
-By region, ASEAN countries again gave the highest rating at 76.4%, followed by Europe at 61.3%.
-The high rating from Europe, which also grapples with aging, may stem from its recognition of Japan as the world's most aged nation.
-Against the backdrop of Japan's high-quality healthcare, Europeans likely know that Japanese seniors remain active and working.
+On the other hand, while Japan is also known for its aging population, 64.0% of respondents believe it is a country where "the elderly can live comfortably and actively participate," a higher result than the perception regarding "women."
+By region, ASEAN countries again gave the highest rating at 76.4%, followed by Europe at 61.3%.The high rating from Europe, which also grapples with aging, may stem from its recognition of Japan as the world's most rapidly aging nation.
+Against the backdrop of Japan's high-quality healthcare, Europeans likely see Japanese seniors actively working and living vibrant lives.

 Finally, "foreigners."
 While the number of foreign residents has increased annually, reaching about 2% of Japan's total population (as of the end of June 2018), only 52.9% of respondents believe Japan is "easy for foreigners to live and work in."
 This result is even lower than that for "women."

 By country, Germany has the lowest score (38.0%).
 By region, North America scores 43.8%.
-While Japan is growing in popularity as a travel destination, it still doesn't seem to be viewed as an attractive country to live in.
+While Japan is growing in popularity as a travel destination, it still doesn't seem to be perceived as an attractive country to live in.

 How influential is Japan globally?